Larry LaRocco

-Larry LaRocco (born August 25, 1946) is an American politician who served two terms in the U.S. House of Representatives, representing the Idaho's 1st congressional district.
-LaRocco ran for lieutenant governorship in 2006 and the U.S. Senate in 2008; he was defeated by Jim Risch in the general election both times.
+Lawrence Paul LaRocco (born August 25, 1946) is an American politician who served two terms in the U.S. House of Representatives, representing the Idaho's 1st congressional district from 1991 to 1995.

+LaRocco ran for the state's lieutenant governorship in 2006 and for the U.S. Senate in 2008, but was defeated by Jim Risch in the general election both times.

 Early life and family

-LaRocco was born in Van Nuys, a district of Los Angeles.
+LaRocco was born in Van Nuys, a neighborhood in the San Fernando Valley area of Los Angeles.
 He earned a Bachelor of Arts from the University of Portland in 1967.
 He earned his M.S. from Boston University in 1969.
 He also studied at the Johns Hopkins School of Advanced International Studies.

 LaRocco and his wife Chris have two children and two grandchildren.

 Military service

 LaRocco joined the U.S. Army and was commissioned on August 15, 1969; he was eventually promoted to captain and served in military intelligence at the Intelligence Data Handling Systems (IDHS) at 7th Army Headquarters in Heidelberg, Germany towards the end of his army career.
 On May 24, 1972, the Baader-Meinhof Gang, the precursor of the Red Army Faction, exploded a car bomb outside of Campbell Barracks which killed three of LaRocco's fellow soldiers.
 LaRocco was honorably discharged on June 10, 1972.